cs625-datavis-fall19/assignments/HW7.md

 # Homework 7: Generating Questions from Real-World Data

+*This is the public posting of the assignment.
+See Piazza for the invite link to make your submission in your own repository in the class organization.*

 **Due:** November 19, 2019 *before* 9:30am (2 weeks)

 The goal of this assignment is to use EDA techniques to generate questions from a dataset(s) and propose charts to address those questions.